oracle/ojdbc-extensions/ojdbc-provider-jackson-oson/README.md

 - **[AccessJsonColumnUsingPOJOAndJsonProvider](../ojdbc-provider-samples/src/main/java/oracle/jdbc/provider/oson/sample/AccessJsonColumnUsingPOJOAndJsonProvider.java)**:
-  Demonstrates the usage of the Jackson OSON provider to serialize a Plain Old Java Object (POJO) to OSON bytes in order to save it in a JSON column in the database and deserialize OSON bytes to POJO during retrieval.
+  Demonstrates the usage of the Jackson OSON provider to serialize a Plain Old Java Object (POJO) to OSON bytes in order to save it in a JSON column in the database and deserialize OSON bytes to a POJO during retrieval.
 In this case, the JDBC Thin Driver invokes the provider to serialize/deserialize.
 - **[AccessJsonColumnUsingHibernate](../ojdbc-provider-samples/src/main/java/oracle/jdbc/provider/oson/sample/AccessJsonColumnUsingHibernate.java)**:
   Performs the same task as above using Hibernate.
 - **[AccessJsonColumnUsingJacksonObjectNode](../ojdbc-provider-samples/src/main/java/oracle/jdbc/provider/oson/sample/AccessJsonColumnUsingJacksonObjectNode.java)**:
-  Demonstrates the usage of the Jackson OSON provider to serialize Jackson's ObjectNode to OSON bytes for insertion and vice-versa for retrieval.
+  Demonstrates the usage of the Jackson OSON provider to serialize Jackson's ObjectNode to OSON bytes for insertion and retrieval.
 - **[AccessJsonColumnUsingPOJO](../ojdbc-provider-samples/src/main/java/oracle/jdbc/provider/oson/sample/AccessJsonColumnUsingPOJO.java)**:
   Demonstrates how to use the Jackson OSON provider APIs to Serialize/Deserialize POJO and use JDBC to directly insert the OSON bytes.